-The Spanish Harlem Orchestra (SHO) makes New York Salsa for dancing in the style of the 1970s Salsa Golden Age.
+The Spanish Harlem Orchestra (SHO) plays New York salsa for dancing in the style of the 1970s Salsa Golden Age.
 Almost every song on their albums is great and danceable from beginning to end.
 Put on the record and let the party begin.
 A Spanish Harlem Orchestra party no paré.
-As Salsa dancers in Puerto Rico, they are one of our favorite Salsa bands.
+As salsa dancers in Puerto Rico, they are one of our favorite salsa bands.

-It also should be said that the Spanish Harlem Orchestra swings in Latin Jazz territory.
-Are they more Jazz or Salsa?
+It also should be said that the Spanish Harlem Orchestra swings in Latin jazz territory.
+Are they more jazz or salsa?
 They really are both.
-But even playing Jazz, SHO is still danceable for the Salseros.
+But even playing jazz, SHO is still danceable for salseros.

 The Spanish Harlem Orchestra’s son montuno is higher than Mt Everest and cooler too.
 They make you dance.